ceph/ceph/doc/radosgw/rgw-cache.rst

 Auth API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This APIValidates a specific authenticated access being made to the cache, using RGW's knowledge of the client credentials and stored access policy.
+This API Validates a specific authenticated access being made to the cache, using RGW's knowledge of the client credentials and stored access policy.
 Returns success if the encapsulated request would be granted.

 Cache API